-19.6 Media Players
+19.1.6 Media Players

 This section presents the MEDIA PLAYER control group.
-Depending on your setup, there may be one or two control groups.
+Depending on which control panel model you have, there may be one or two such control groups.

 - Delegates

 - PREV PRESET/NEXT PRESET

 - DISPLAY

 - MARK IN/OUT

 - · LOOP and PLYLIST

 - Transport Control

-- SHOW and AUTOPLAY
+- · SHOW and AUTOPLAY